pacha/cels/README.md

 * The `use` and `render` commands can only reference variables from the same dictionary in which they are used, or from any parent or ancestor dictionary.
-  In other words, if you want a variable to be accessible throughout the entire document, you should define it in the root dictionary of the document.
+  In other words, if you want a variable to be accessible throughout the entire document, you should define it at its root dictionary.
 * If a variable is redefined in a child dictionary, the value in the child dictionary will take precedence over the one in the parent dictionary.